manisharavindh/manisharavindh/README.md

 I'm a student majoring in AI and Data Science, with a passion for coding that began when I was 12.
 What started as a childhood curiosity has grown into a career path I'm genuinely excited about.
 I enjoy building websites, mobile apps, and games - basically anything that brings ideas to life through code.

-After finishing high school, I knew I wanted to stay in the tech world, so I chose AI and Data Science to keep learning and growing.
 In my free time, you'll find me building fun little projects or exploring different Linux distributions.
 I'm a bit of a system tinkering enthusiast who loves understanding how things work under the hood.

 I'm always eager to connect with fellow developers and tech enthusiasts.
 Whether you're a friend, colleague, or potential collaborator, I'd love to chat about technology and share ideas.
 Feel free to reach out!